dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 String s = i.toString();
 {% endprettify %}

-If you can’t change the value, then change the type of the variable to be compatible with the type of the value being assigned:
+If you can't change the value, then change the type of the variable to be compatible with the type of the value being assigned:

 {% prettify dart tag=pre+code %}